DefGuard/docs/admin-and-features/openid-connect/grafana-setup.md

 ```

 1. Restart your grafana server using `systemctl restart grafana-server`
-2. Then on login, you'll see the `Sign-in defguard button`
+2. Then on login, you'll see the `Sign-in Defguard button`